 Since our founding Friends of Trees has planted 750,000+ trees and native plants with thousands and thousands and thousands of volunteers in 120+ neighborhoods in six counties across two states.

 Whether it’s a forest created from our canopy of urban trees or the forest to come from our restoration plantings in sensitive natural areas, there is no doubt that the trees planted by Friends of Trees play a vital role our region’s livability.
 Given rising temperatures and all that we know about the cooling and cleansing effects of trees, it’s easy to see how our work improves our natural environment.
-But what’s equally compelling is the community-building that’s such an important part of a Friends of Trees planting event: the trees we plant are actually planted by 6,000+ volunteers every planting season.
+But what’s really something else is the people-power: the trees we plant are actually planted by 6,000+ volunteers every planting season.

 What We Do

 Get a tree of your very own!
 We organize the planting event, deliver the trees, dig the holes, and make it affordable for all homeowners.
 We offer an incredible selection of city-approved trees, sourced from almost a dozen local wholesale tree farms.
 You’ll receive an 6-foot tall tree, delivery, hole digging, planting assistance from neighborhood volunteers, mulch, stakes, and follow-up maintenance checks.

 Tree planting volunteers simply sign up, show up dressed for the weather, and get to know the neighbors while greening the neighborhood and enjoying a potluck lunch afterward.